emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 System libraries that are included with Emscripten are automatically linked when you compile (just the necessary parts).
 This includes *libc*, *libc++* (C++ standard library) and :term:`SDL`.

 Libraries not included with Emscripten (like Boost) must be compiled and linked with the program just as if they were a module in the project.

-For example, see how `BananaBread links in libz <https://github.com/kripken/BananaBread/blob/master/cube2/src/web/Makefile>`_.
+There is a set of libraries ported to Emscripten for convenient use, Emscripten Ports.
+See :ref:`Building-Projects`

 Another option is to implement needed C APIs as JavaScript librarys (see ``--js-library`` in :ref:`emcc <emcc-js-library>` and :ref:`implement-c-in-javascript`).
 Emscripten itself does this for *libc* (not including *malloc*) and :term:`SDL` (but not *libc++* or *malloc*).